karuna-bhaila/partial_invariance/README.md

 All code required to run the tests is in the `chi_square_difference_testing.ipynb` file.

 ## Requirements
+- The code is in python notebook format.
+Use jupyter notebook to run.
-Install the following packages via pip/conda.
+- Install the following packages via pip/conda.

     numpy==1.21.5
     pandas==1.4.2